Only 20% of SaaS companies will celebrate their fifth anniversary. A clear B2B SaaS marketing strategy can help you get there.

 5. Network With Your Customers

 Where do your customers network?
 Whatever the answer is, it’s where you should network, too.
-While it’s a good idea to network with people in your industry to make connections and stay on top of trends, you’ll only find colleagues, not customers.
+While it’s good to network with people in your industry to make connections and stay on top of content marketing trends, you’ll only find colleagues, not customers.

 Carve some time out in your schedule to network at the events your customers attend.
 For example, if you have a senior living software program, spend time at conferences for those who own and operate senior living facilities.

-Regardless of your niche, it probably has influencers.
-They may not have as many followers as, say, makeup influencers on TikTok.
-However, they will show up in the feed of the people who matter — your customers.
+Regardless of your niche, it probably has notable influencers and content creators.
+They may not have as many followers as, say, TikTok makeup influencers, but they’ll show up in the feed of the people who matter — your customers.

-Niche influencers are called micro-influencers, and they are a cost-effective way to get your brand in front of your customers.
+Niche influencers, or micro-influencers, are a cost-effective way to get your brand in front of your customers.
 They already have your customers’ attention, so forge a partnership with them.
 To find influencers in your niche, channel your inner Sherlock Holmes and scour your customers’ social channels to see who they follow.
-Reach out to them to see if they’re interested in partnering with you, but know that you may have to pay them or provide products for free.

 7. Incorporate Email Marketing